PermafrostDiscoveryGateway/MAPLE_v3/MAPLE_Training/First_Intro_Project/README.md

 [Traing data set for IWPs](https://drive.google.com/drive/folders/18AxiK5tGTaOhbzWmV0NZAA5sEwprsWB-?usp=sharing) can be found (in the COCO fomat used by MaskRCNN)
 NOTE: Access limited to PDG colaborators request access
 ### Inferencing
 Once the model is trained you can try to do an inference on an [actual high resoultion satelite images](https://drive.google.com/drive/folders/1wr4jz6ZMa4mUYYlYfzCNv67V37OoPoZt?usp=sharing).
-There are two files one is a large file 5.6 GB Average size of files used is about 7GB and a smaller file 50 MB.
-You may have to tile it to smaller chunks.
+There are two files one is a large file 5.6 GB in size(Avergage size of files we get are about 7GB) and a smaller file 50 MB.
+You may have to tile it to smaller chunks to send it through the ML inferencing pipeline.
 NOTE: Access limited to PDG colaborators request access.

+Performance w.r.t accuracy is very important and we use the mAP, mAR, and mF1.
+In semantic segmentation we measure the metrics based on IoU.

+Once you are familiar with the data set and the task at hand you can try other ML models to experiment.